andylee830914/iRS/README.md

 Setting your Database

-1.Create a database called "irs".
+1.Create a database called "irs".<br>
-2.Upload the file "irs.sql" to your database through phpMyAdmin.
+2.Upload the file "irs.sql" to your database through phpMyAdmin.<br>
 3.Edit the "connect.php" with your MySQL server ,username and password.

-Deafault dashboard account and password
+Deafault dashboard account and password<br>
-username: admin
+username: admin<br>
 password: apple